-NAIROBI,(The Southern African Times) – Enhanced protection of oceans could provide multiple benefits to humanity that include food security, climate resilience and political stability, international scientists said in a report launched in Nairobi Wednesday.
+NAIROBI,(The Southern African Times) – Enhanced protection of oceans could provide multiple benefits to humanity that include food security, climate resilience and political stability, international scientists said in a report launched in Nairobi in May.

 The team of 26 scientists and economists said in the study published by peer-reviewed journal Nature that a cheaper solution to the climate crisis, biodiversity loss and growing hunger lies in promoting conservation of marine ecosystems.